barryhughes/event-rocket/readme.txt

 * A 404 Laser has been added to help blast away pesky 404 issues
 * Clean up and remove events data if you decide you don't need it any longer
 * Duplicate events with a single click
+* Simple RSVP system - allow users to indicate if they will or will not attend an event

 Check out the FAQs and screenshots for more examples.